scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

   Diffusion models are often introduced from fragmented perspectives, such as VAEs, score matching, or flow matching, accompanied by dense and technically demanding mathematical derivations that can take a long time to grasp.
 This article offers a fresh Langevin perspective on the core theory of diffusion models, presenting a simpler, clearer, and more intuitive approach to the following questions:
   1. How does the reverse process invert the forward process to generate data from pure noise?
   2. How can ODE-based and SDE-based diffusion models be unified under a single framework?
-  3. Why are diffusion models theoretically superior to VAEs?
+  3. Why are diffusion models theoretically superior to ordinary VAEs?
   4. How can Denoising, Score Matching, and Flow Matching training objectives be unified and derived from first principles?
   We demonstrate that the Langevin perspective offers clear and straightforward answers to these questions, providing a comprehensive understanding of diffusion model theory in just a few hours.
 This approach has strong pedagogical value for both learners and experienced researchers seeking deeper intuition.
 date: 2026-04-27